strap/strap-sdk-node/README.md

     // Strap.activity.get( "demo-strap", callback )

     // Every endpoint has the get() method
-    // Get a set of records
-    Strap.activity.get( params, callback );
+    // Get a record or set of records Strap.activity.get( params, callback );

     // Each endpoint that supports the "page" value also exposes two additional methods and two detail values